-March 20, 3018: The final report is released.
+March 20, 3018: The CRC issues its final report.
 Dean Ritter asks faculty to confer with their departments and programs to gather ideas around the report, and to submit endorsements or alternate proposals by April 18.

 April 18, 2018: A group of departmental chairs in the foreign languages, as well as the director of the Society for the Humanities submit a counterproposal concerning the foreign language requirement proposed in the CRC's final report.